 There are so many reported instances of drones being swept by the occasional strong winds when flying close to the ocean shorelines.
 To remain on the safe side, only fly in normal weather conditions.

-The laws have had a hard time catching up with the development of new drone technology, and until recently it was a really big mess where each country had its own specific laws and it was hard for anyone to travel with their personal drone without a ton of research ahead.
+The laws have had a hard time catching up with the development of new drone technology.
+Until recently, it was a really big mess where each country had its own specific laws and it was hard for anyone to travel with their personal drone without a ton of research ahead.

-Nowadays things are more unified, as the drone technologies have been better understood, as well as the dangers that they pose to civilians or aircraft.
+Nowadays, things are more unified, as drone technologies have been better understood, as well as the dangers that they pose to civilians or aircraft.

 Europe is working on a set of new regulations for civil drones that make things a bit more definitive in the industry and for consumers like us.

-Just as with any other electronic gadget malfunction can happen.
-It might be a hardware, software defect, or generally due to poor stewardship.
+Just as with any other electronic gadget, malfunction can happen.
+It might be a hardware or software defect or generally due to poor stewardship.
 In the case of drone flight, inexperienced drone pilots can easily crash their unmanned aircraft due to poor navigation skills.

 Increased drone ownership poses another problem in urban centers as there is a high likelihood of injury to people should it malfunction and drop to the ground.
-These issues are why drone regulators require one to have understood drone rules and undergone some form of training before earning the right to legally fly a drone.
+These issues are why drone regulators require one to have understood drone rules and undergone some form of training before earning the right to fly a drone legally.

 Drone hacking is a major issue and can cause you a lot of trouble.
 Hackers can easily tamper with the drone software and disable flight in restricted areas.
 Today you can get guidelines on groups and internet chat forums on how to overcome restrictions on drones.
 Advanced hackers can even collect the drone feed from your drone as it goes about filming.